WaleedMuslem/ADL2_Quiz/Documents/Functional_Specification.md

 - Optimize the application's code and data transfer processes for efficient operation, reducing load times and resource consumption.

 ## Documentation
+- Provide user instructions and any necessary documentation.